Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant: Background information on the construction of local reference frames

+We identified two advantages to the polar decomposition approach (PD) described in Alg.~\ref{alg:lframes} compared to the Gram-Schmidt algorithm in Minkowski space ($\mathrm{GS}^4$) described in Eq.~\ref{eq:gram_schmidt4} above.
+First, the PD has the conceptional advantage of explicitly separating the boost and rotation.
+This allows to easily study properties of the boost and rotation parts independently, to identify the special cases of a pure boost and a pure rotation, and, if necessary, to constrain the magnitude of the boost vector $v_0$.
+Second, we find that the PD approach of boosting into a reference frame typical for the particle set and then orthonormalising two vectors in that frame is numerically more stable than the $\mathrm{GS}^4$ approach of directly orthonormalising a set of three vectors, although the approaches are formally equivalent, see App.~\ref{app:orthonormalization-equivalence}.

-When constructing the local reference frames $L$ from this orthonormal set of vectors $u_0, u_1, u_2, u_3$, it is important to additionally transform them into covectors $u_k^T g$, where $u_k$ denote the vectors constructed in the algorithm above.
+When constructing the local reference frame $L$ from this orthonormal set of vectors $u_0, u_1, u_2, u_3$, it is important to additionally transform them into covectors $u_k^T g$, where $u_k$ denote the vectors constructed in the algorithm above.